-- (a) All of the following apply: - (i) The alleged father did not know or have reason to know that the mother was married at the time of conception. - (ii) The presumed father, the alleged father, and the child's mother at some time mutually and openly acknowledged a biological relationship between the alleged father and the child. - (iii) The action is filed within 3 years after the child's birth.
-The requirement that an action be filed within 3 years after the child's birth does not apply to an action filed on or before 1 year after the effective date of this act[, June 12, 2012]. - (iv) Either the court determines the child's paternity or the child's paternity will be established under the law of this state or another jurisdiction if the child is determined to be born out of wedlock. - (b) All of the following apply: - (i) The alleged father did not know or have reason to know that the mother was married at the time of conception. - (ii) Either of the following applies: - (A) The presumed father, having the ability to support or assist in supporting the child, has failed or neglected, without good cause, to provide regular and substantial support for the child for a period of 2 years or more before the filing of the action or, if a support order has been entered, has failed to substantially comply with the order for a period of 2 years or more before the filing of the action.
+- (i) The alleged father did not know or have reason to know that the mother was married at the time of conception. - (ii) The presumed parent, the alleged father, and the child's mother at some time mutually and openly acknowledged a biological relationship between the alleged father and the child. - (iii) The action is filed within 3 years after the child's birth . . . .
+[33] - (iv) Either the court determines the child's parentage or the child's parentage will be established under the law of this state or another jurisdiction if the child is determined to be born out of wedlock.

+(b) All of the following apply:

+- (i) The alleged father did not know or have reason to know that the mother was married at the time of conception. - (ii) Either of the following applies: - (A) The presumed parent, having the ability to support or assist in supporting the child, has failed or neglected, without good cause, to provide regular and substantial support for the child for a period of 2 years or more before the filing of the action or, if a support order has been entered, has failed to substantially comply with the order for a period of 2 years or more before the filing of the action. - (B) The child is less than 3 years of age and the presumed parent lives separately and apart from the child $\dots$ [34]. - (iii) Either the court determines the child's parentage or the child's parentage will be established under the law of this state or another jurisdiction if the child is determined to be born out of wedlock.